andreadelprete/orc/README.md

 # Installation Instructions

+There are different ways to install the software:
+* native installation (recommended for maximum computational speed)
+* docker (probably the easiest)
+* nix-shell

+All the detailed instructions for the different kinds of installation can be found below.

-Instead of using a virtual machine, the recommended way to run the code of this course is via Docker.
+The easiest way to install the dependencies is probably via Docker.
 Docker is in many ways similar to a virtual machine, but it is lighter and faster.
 On the downside, it is a bit more complex to use, so expect a slightly steeper learning curve in the beginning.
 Moreover, since the provided docker image is for an x86 architecture, if your laptop is a macbook with Apple chip (M1 or M2), the docker image is going to be quite slow.

-As an alternative to docker, if you have a Linux or Mac OS, then you can decide to install all the software directly on your computer (instructions below).
-Actually even if you are using Windows, thanks to WSL (Windows Subsystem for Linux) you can still install all the software natively on your machine.
+As an alternative to docker, if you have a Linux or Mac OS, then you can decide to install all the software directly on your computer (native installation).
+Even if you are using Windows, thanks to WSL (Windows Subsystem for Linux) you can still install all the software natively on your machine.
 This has the advantage of having faster code execution.

 ## Installation using Docker
 Docker should be extremely straightforward to set up for Linux users, and also for Windows users that are using the Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).
 Mac users should go through a few extra steps, which are described below.